amethyst-php/amethyst/README.md

 # lara-ore

-A collection of lara-ore-* packages that i use to start every laravel project.
+A collection of lara-ore-* packages that i use in my laravel projects.

 ### Base
 * [User](https://github.com/railken/lara-ore-user)